iqunet/tutorials/_posts/2024-08-16-anomaly-detection-vibration.md

    point.
 The normal state is defined by a cluster of complex patterns captured from the thousands of measurements during the training phase.

-   For example, if a harmonic signal appears (or disappears for that matter) in the input that wasn't present during the training, or if a specific unexpected combination of harmonics occurs, the latent variables won't be optimized to accurately represent this newfound state.
+   For example, if a harmonic component appears (or disappears for that matter) in the input that wasn't present during the training, or if a specific unexpected combination of harmonics occurs, the latent variables won't be optimized to accurately represent this newfound state.
 As a result, the